vladstudio/web2llm/README.md

 # Crawl single site with specific selector
 node web2llm.js -u https://example.com/docs/ -s "#content" -o custom.md

-# Crawl multiple sites, limit pages, exclude /api/ paths
+# Crawl multiple sites, limit pages, exclude /api/ paths, keep links
-node web2llm.js -u https://site1.com -u https://site2.com/ -l 50 -x "/api/" -o combined.md
+node web2llm.js -u https://site1.com -u https://site2.com/ -l 50 -x "/api/" -h -o combined.md

-# Crawl only initial pages (no following links)
+# Crawl within a specific section of a site
+node web2llm.js -u https://example.com/docs/ -c https://example.com/docs/ -o docs_only.md

+# Crawl multiple specific prefixes across different start URLs
-node web2llm.js -u https://page1.com -u https://page2.com -m disabled
+node web2llm.js -u https://site1.com/start -u https://site2.com/another -c https://site1.com/start/feature -c https://site2.com/another/guide -l 20
 ```

 ## How it Works

-The script processes each starting URL.
-It fetches pages, attempts to extract the main content (using Readability by default, or a provided CSS selector), and converts it to Markdown (including GFM tables).
-It follows links based on the chosen `crawl-mode`, respecting the `limit` and `exclude` patterns.
-Visited URLs (ignoring `#fragments`) are tracked per crawl sequence to avoid duplicates.
-Finally, all collected Markdown is merged into the output file.
+The script processes each starting URL provided via `-u`.
+For each start URL:
+1. It fetches the page.
+2. Extracts main content using Readability.js (default) or a CSS selector (`-s`).
+3. Converts the content to Markdown using Turndown (with GFM plugin).
+Links are stripped by default unless `-h` is used.
+4. Finds links (`<a>` tags) on the page.
+5. **Crawling Logic:**
+   - If the `--crawl` option is **not** provided, it only queues links that start with the *current start URL*.
+   - If the `--crawl` option **is** provided, it only queues links that start with *any* of the URL prefixes given in `--crawl`.
+   - It respects the total page limit (`-l`) and excludes URLs matching `--exclude` patterns.
+   - It avoids re-visiting URLs within the same overall crawl session.
+6. Repeats steps 1-5 for queued URLs until the queue is empty or the limit is reached.
+7. After processing all start URLs, it combines all collected Markdown content (separated by `---`) and saves it to the output file (`-o`).

 ## Credits

 This tool relies on the following excellent libraries:

+- [yargs](https://github.com/yargs/yargs): For command-line argument parsing.
+- [axios](https://github.com/axios/axios): For fetching web pages.
+- [cheerio](https://github.com/cheeriojs/cheerio): For parsing HTML and finding links.
 - [Mozilla Readability](https://github.com/mozilla/readability): For automatic content extraction.
+- [jsdom](https://github.com/jsdom/jsdom): Used by Readability for DOM parsing.
 - [Turndown](https://github.com/mixmark-io/turndown): For converting HTML to Markdown.
+- [turndown-plugin-gfm](https://github.com/mixmark-io/turndown-plugin-gfm): For GFM table support in Turndown.

 ## Author